cloudflare/mcp-server-cloudflare/README.md

 ## Paid Features

-Some features in this MCP server require a paid Cloudflare Workers plan:
+Some features may require a paid Cloudflare Workers plan:

-- **Observability**: The prefixed `worker_logs_` tools require a paid Workers plan to access these metrics

 Ensure your Cloudflare account has the necessary subscription level for the features you intend to use.